ampproject/amp-toolbox/packages/optimizer/README.md

 **Important:** when using versioned AMP runtime URLs make sure to invalidate all caches whenever a new AMP runtime is released.
 This is to ensure that your AMP pages always use the latest version of the AMP runtime.

-You can use [amp-toolbox-runtime-version](../amp-toolbox-runtime-version) to retrieve the latest version of the AMP runtime.
+You can use [@ampproject/toolbox-runtime-version](../@ampproject/toolbox-runtime-version) to retrieve the latest version of the AMP runtime.
 Here is a sample to apply the optimizations including versioning the URLs:

 ```
-const ampOptimiser = require('amp-toolbox-optimizer');
+const ampOptimiser = require('@ampproject/toolbox-optimizer');

 // retrieve the latest runtime version
-const runtimeVersion = require('amp-toolbox-runtime-version');
+const runtimeVersion = require('@ampproject/toolbox-runtime-version');

 // retrieve the latest version
 const ampRuntimeVersion = await runtimeVersion.currentVersion();